Corporate Governance

 Trust Policy

-The Sika Trust Line, as of 2023 gradually will be made accessible to the public on a country-by-country basis, depending on applicable national regulation and technical feasibility.
-External stakeholders already today may report actual or potential misconduct or violations via other channels such as email or phone.
+As of 2023, the Sika Trust Line has been made accessible to third party stakeholders.
+External stakeholders today may report actual or potential misconduct or violations via other channels such as email or phone.

 Gift & Entertainment Policy

-Gift & Entertainment Policy (GEP), revised in 2021, spells out in detail Sika’s zero tolerance for bribery and corruption .
+The Gift & Entertainment Policy (GEP) spells out in detail Sika’s zero tolerance for bribery and corruption.
 It defines the formal requirements and value thresholds regarding the granting and accepting of gifts, entertainment, donations or sponsoring.
 Each Sika entity has adopted a localized version of the GEP, implementing not only the overall corporate guidelines but also national anti-corruption requirements.
 Corporate functions have adopted specific manuals (i.e., Manual of Authority, Procurement Manual) mirroring the GEP requirements.

 Legal and Insurance Manual

-Legal and Insurance Manual contains a section on “compliance,” which reaffirms line management’s primary responsibility to ensure compliance with all applicable local laws and internal guidelines (first line of defense).
-In addition, the Manual delegates the responsibilities of the second line of defense to the corporate assurance functions Compliance, Legal, Finance, Tax, Operations, Quality & EHS, etc. and a third line of defense responsibilities to Internal Audit.
+The Legal and Insurance Manual has a section on “compliance,” which reaffirms line management’s primary responsibility to ensure compliance with all applicable local laws and internal guidelines (first line of defense).
+In addition, the Manual delegates the responsibilities of the second line of defense to the corporate assurance functions Compliance, Legal, Finance, Tax, Operations, Quality & EHS, etc.) and a third line of defense responsibilities to Internal Audit.

 Innovation Management, Product Portfolio, Sustainable Solutions